 Can Colored Paper Be Recycled?

 By recycling the proper items, we can make a positive impact on our planet and prevent excess garbage from being tossed into our landfills.
 However, knowing what items can be recycled is an important part of recycling.
-If we recycle the wrong items, it can cause more damage at recycling facilities.
+If we recycle the wrong items, it can cause more damage to recycling facilities.
 One popular question about recycling is what type of paper can be recycled.
-In order to be recycled, does paper have to be blank or can it be colored on?
+To be recycled, does the paper have to be blank or can it be colored on?
 We have all the details!

 Can You Recycle Paper Colored with Crayons or Colored Pencils?

-If you enjoy coloring yourself or you have children that spend large amounts of time coloring, it is common to wonder if you can recycle paper that has been colored with crayons or colored pencils.
+If you enjoy coloring yourself or you have children who spend large amounts of time coloring, it is common to wonder if you can recycle paper that has been colored with crayons or colored pencils.
 The answer is yes for colored pencils.
-However, it is recommended that you don’t recycle paper that has drawings with crayon.
+However, it is recommended that you don’t recycle paper that has drawings with crayons.

-However, if you have paper that has been colored on with colored pencils, most recycling facilities will accept this type of paper.
-In order for paper with colored pencil drawings to be recycled, you need to ensure that there is no glue or crayon markings on the paper.
-You should also check for any staples or adhesives on the paper, since some recycling facilities won’t accept paper with adhesives.
+However, if you have a paper that has been colored on with colored pencils, most recycling facilities will accept this type of paper.
+For paper with colored pencil drawings to be recycled, you need to ensure that there are no glue or crayon markings on the paper.
+You should also check for any staples or adhesives on the paper since some recycling facilities won’t accept paper with adhesives.

 Can You Recycle Paper with Paint?